Soawnjaja/Rest-Api-Js-Express/README.md

 My first project what i like

 ## Summary
-One page screen StarWars Premier (love Starwars), with animated text and slider, button for view trailer inside site.
+One page app. telbook, can save num and name, pin it, backend is massive) not server.

 ### Installing